TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmmarketplaceinvalidinput-purchase-info-does-not-match.md

 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the plan information specified during deployment was configured but does not match with what was expected for that image during the validation phase.
 <!--/issueDescription-->

-A Marketplace image, or an image associated to a publisher, in Azure has the following attributes:
+A Marketplace image, or an image associated to a publisher, in Azure has the following attributes:<br>

 | Term 				  | Definition    |
 |:-------------:|-------------	|